Onsite Classes at the Randall Museum

 Randall Museum members receive class discounts and priority registration!

-This fall marked the advent of a new registration system, therefore you MUST create a new family account prior fall registration.
+You MUST have or create a family account prior to registration.
 It’s fast and easy!
 Set up your account today and begin viewing fall programs at San Francisco Recreation and Parks.
-For questions about creating your new account, please contact (415) 831-6800.
+For questions about your account, please contact (415) 831-6800.

-If you have a current Randall Friends Membership, please email email@example.com by the Friday before member registration so we can apply your membership to your new account.
+If you have recently created a family account or if you have any questions about your Randall Friends Membership, please email email@example.com by the Friday before member registration so we can apply your membership to your new account.

 Enrolling in Programs

-After setting up your new account, you may view and register for programs at San Francisco Recreation and Parks or by walking into any SF Rec&Park registration location.
+Once you have set up your account, you may view and register for programs at San Francisco Recreation and Parks or by walking into any SF Rec & Park registration location that is currently open.
 Classes can be searched by facility, subject, or age group online.